 If you’re in a campsite and leaving for home, gather up the ashes of your campfire and dispose of accordingly.
 You want to leave camp the same way as you found it for other campers.
 If you built your own fire bed, replace the dug up soil and patch up the grass as much as you can.

 Do not bury the ashes as they could still be hot enough to ignite roots of trees and start a forest fire.
 Instead of burying, spread the ashes around the campsite.
+For a list of hiking must-haves you must take with you, see our earlier piece on this.

 Fire is essential for wilderness survival.
 It keeps wild animals away, keep you warm at night and give you clean water to heat and drink.
 Knowing how to start a fire and put it properly is essential for every outdoorsman and camper.
 Now, we can survive like Bear Grylls and toast marshmallows around the fire we made by ourselves.